New Construction Properties Work Smart for You

-Qualifying your investment for the long term is our specialty.
-This is where the rubber hits the road.
-We start looking at the individual property numbers.
-If we presented you with an property that showed a monthly cash flow of $600 per month on the proforma, would you be interested?
+Qualifying real estate investments for the long term is our specialty.
+This is where the rubber hits the road and we start looking at the individual property numbers.
+If we presented you with an property that showed a monthly cash flow of $500 per month on the proforma, would you be interested?

-What if we said that same property is an older home that may require some repair in the next few years?
+Now, what if we said that property was an older re-sale home that may require some repair in the next few years?
 Things like a furnace replacement, new roof and when the current tenant leaves you will have to repaint the walls and install new flooring before you could re-rent it.

-What if we said that property was in sound condition and shouldn’t require any short-term repairs but based on its location and yard set up it might be subject to more vacancy.
+What if we said that same older re-sale property was in sound condition and shouldn’t require any short-term repairs, but based on its location and lack of convenient amenities, schools and recreations facilities close by, it might take more time to find a tenant and could be subject to more vacancy.

 Would you still be interested?